tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 It might have probably occured to you that viruses are like parasites in nature, you wouldn't be wrong!

-The basic parts of a virus (when the  virus is not busy infecting a cell, roaming about in the world, it is called a *virion*, an unemployed virus) are simple to understand.
+The basic parts of a virus are simple to understand.
+As an aside, when the  virus is not busy infecting a cell, roaming about in the world, it is called a *virion*, an unemployed virus.

 ### There's a very tiny bit of technical terms coming up.
 Again, if you do not know what they mean, please don't let that discourage you.
 We'll take apart each one of them and you'll see that just like most things in life, they aren't that complex after all.